 Most important, clean your home ahead of the appraiser’s visit (use our comprehensive deep cleaning checklist so you don’t miss a spot).
 Appraisers are trained to look past clutter and disarray, but let’s be honest—a clean home leaves anyone with positive feelings.

-If the appraisal comes in low, you’ll have to negotiate with the buyer to bring more money to the table, lower your asking price, or order a second appraisal.
+If the appraisal comes lower than the contract value, you’ll have to negotiate with the buyer to bring more money to the table, lower your asking price, or order a second appraisal.

 “If you’re going to sell a car, you’re going to wash the car, vacuum it, probably (put) Armor All (on) the tires, because you only have one chance to make a first impression,” Huston said.
 “Lots of times, people don’t do that.”